apetta/node-cache-plus/README.md

 # Node Cache Plus

-`node-cache-plus` is a simple wrapper around [`@cacheable/node-cache`](https://github.com/jaredwray/cacheable/tree/main/packages/node-cache) with additional features such tag based invalidation, factory functions, and other helpers for in-memory caching in Node.js applications.
+`node-cache-plus` is a wrapper around the popular library [`node-cache`](https://github.com/node-cache/node-cache/tree/master) with additional features such tag-based invalidation, factory functions, and other helpers for in-memory caching in Node.js applications.